 Research Proves Lumbar Stabilization Exercises Help

-A 2016 review of the published research on stabilization exercise suggests these exercises are most beneficial for people with chronic or ongoing back pain.
-This review looked at 29 different studies including more than 2,000 people with back pain for more than 12 weeks.
+A 2016 review of the published research on stabilization exercises suggests these exercises are most beneficial for people with chronic or ongoing back pain.
+This review looked at 29 different studies including more than 2,000 people with back pain lasting more than 12 weeks.

 Exercises for a New Onset of Back Pain

-Stabilization exercise, also known as motor control exercise, begins within a day or two of the onset of your back pain.¬† They key is to begin with basic exercises that are comfortable for you to perform.
-The goal is to relax overactive muscles (muscle spasm) and begin to activate the smaller deeper muscles.
+Stabilization exercise, also known as motor control exercise, begins within a day or two of the onset of your back pain.
+The key is, to begin with, basic exercises that are comfortable.
+The goal is to relax overactive muscles (muscle spasms) and begin to activate the small deeper muscles.

-These exercises are typically performed lying on your back with your knees bent.
+These exercises are performed lying on your back with your knees bent.
 Exercises performed on your hands and knees are also encouraged early on.
 However, they can begin in any position that is comfortable for you.
-Quality and control of movement is emphasized over the quantity of repetitions.¬† Abdominal bracing and lumbar multifidus exercises are often the first progressions.
+Quality and control of movement are emphasized over the number of repetitions.
+Abdominal bracing and lumbar multifidus exercises are often the first progressions.
 Go here and here for more examples.

 Exercises for Persistent Back Pain

 People with ongoing or recurrent back will require greater challenges to retrain the core muscles and their movement patterns.
 The lower abdominal muscles and the small lumbar multifidus are important to target.
-The key is to perform increasingly challenging movements without holding your breath or excessively tensing your body.
+The key is to perform increasingly challenging movements without holding your breath or tensing your body.

-Stabilization exercises are progressed from supported positions lying down to functional weight bearing positions.¬† We start lying on the back then move to kneeling positions.¬† From kneeling we progress to standing.
+Progress your stabilization exercises from supported positions lying down to functional weight-bearing positions.
+We recommend starting on your back and then moving to kneeling.
+From kneeling we progress to standing.
 Progression is based on your ability to properly perform each movement.
 Examples of a progression include the dead bug, kneeling chop, and standing Pallof press.
 Go here for more examples.

 The right lumbar stabilization exercises for you are based on your abilities and goals.
 Your physical therapist performs an examination of your core muscle function and your movement patterns.
-Exercises are then prescribed to appropriately challenge you.¬† Your exercise program must be progressed to achieve lasting results.
-Performing the same exercises over and over again is insanity.¬† Give your physical therapist a call if you would like help setting up or progressing your exercise program.
+Exercises are then prescribed to challenge you appropriately.
+Your exercise program must be progressed to achieve lasting results.
+Performing the same exercises over and over again is insanity.